colingourlay/portable-hooks/README.md

 - `useLayoutEffect`
 - `useMemo`

-As explained earlier, they're all wrappers around React's own hooks, and expose the same API (with an additional optional argument for those situations where you wanna lie about dependencies), so you can use them interchangably.
+As explained earlier, they're all wrappers around React's own hooks, and expose the same API (with an additional optional argument for those situations where you wanna lie about dependencies), so you can use them interchangeably.

-This means that all of your existing anonymous-argumentless code is already compatible, and you can start a refactor by updating your imports:
+This means that all of your existing anonymous-argument-less code is already compatible, and you can start a refactor by updating your imports:

 ```js
 import React, { useEffect } from 'react';